-Reconsidering Russia and the Former Soviet Union (not be confused with Rethinking Russia) is an online publication dedicated to Russia and the ex-Soviet republics.
-It is intended to serve as a source for reliable information and analyses regarding developments in the post-Soviet space for use by students, scholars, journalists, and interested readers.
-Entries are regularly featured on Johnson’s Russia List and have been cited in media as diverse as The John Batchelor Show, The Nation, The National Interest, The Wall Street Journal, World Politics Review, and the Stanford University Libraries website as well as in books, including Frontline Ukraine: Crisis in the Borderlands by Richard Sakwa.
-Reconsidering Russia podcasts are available online through iTunes and SoundCloud.
+Shakarian founded Reconsidering Russia while an MA student at the University of Michigan.
+It subsequently became a source of information and analyses on developments in the post-Soviet space for use by students, scholars, journalists, and interested readers.
+Entries have been featured on Johnson’s Russia List and have been cited in media as diverse as The John Batchelor Show, The Nation, The National Interest, The Wall Street Journal, and World Politics Review, as well as in various books and web sources.

 The Reconsidering Russia podcast series began in April 2015.
 The first episode featured Armenian political comedian Sergey Sargsyan, who later appeared with his fellow ArmComedian Narek Margaryan on The Conan O’Brien Show in May 2017.
 The podcast series has since become the dominant feature of Reconsidering Russia.
 Subsequent installments have featured various experts and analysts on Russia and the former Soviet region, covering an array of subjects including history, politics, literature, and culture.
 Prominent guests include Jack Matlock, Vladimir Pozner, Ellendea Proffer Teasley, Zhores Medvedev, and Fred Weir.
 The podcast has been praised by David Johnson of Johnson’s Russia List as “a podcast worthy of the name.”
 It is recorded from the Whisper Room Audio Studio at the Prior Health Sciences Library at The Ohio State University.
 Episodes are available online through MixCloud.